 Symptoms of Anaphylactic Shock

-The most serious complications include: airway blockage, respiratory arrest (no breathing) and cardiac arrest.
-If your loved one died, you may have a wrongful death claim.
+The most serious complications include: airway blockage, respiratory arrest (no breathing), and cardiac arrest.
+If your loved one died after an allergic reaciton, you may have a wrongful death claim.

 Federal Law Mandates Labeling of Major Food Allergens

 According to the Food Allergen Labeling and Consumer Protection Act (FALCPA) of 2004, food manufacturers and distributors must label any ingredients that are “major food allergens” so consumers can take appropriate action.
 There is no cure for food allergies, so avoiding allergens is the only way consumers can protect themselves from potentially severe reactions.